McCormick School of Engineering, Northwestern University

 We help McCormick faculty members with all aspects of sponsored funding, but predominantly with the administrative details associated with proposal preparation and award management.

 Our goal is to provide needed administrative assistance to the faculty while always maintaining a high-level of stewardship and mindfulness of the public trust.
 Government (and other sponsor) regulations, along with University policies, guide everything that we do.
 These regulations and policies help us ensure that funds from outside sponsors are used for the benefit of all and that research undertaken at Northwestern University is conducted with the highest ethical standards.

-- McCormick Budget Template
+Quick Link to the McCormick Budget Template

 - Welcome, Juleen Morford, our new Associate Research Administrator in Materials Science and Engineering (MSE)!
 Juleen started with MSE on 3/10/14.

 - Northwestern University will be closed January 20 for Martin Luther King, Jr. Day.

 - Northwestern University will be closed January 6 and January 7 because of severe weather.

 - Northwestern University will be closed December 24 and December 25 for Christmas, as well as December 31 and January 1 for New Year's.